-Hitting Drill: Balance Beam (Baseball)
+Hitting Drill: Balance Beam Tee Drill (Baseball & Softball)

 Tee drill using a balance beam to develop stability, weight distribution, and controlled mechanics throughout the swing.